 He has undertaken substantial pro bono engagements in the Supreme Court, such as twice successfully representing the defendant in Bond v.
 United States and successfully representing the Omaha Tribe in Nebraska v.
 Parker, the guardian ad litem in Adoptive Couple v.
 Baby Girl, and the defendant in Sekhar v.
 United States.

 Following law school, Paul clerked for Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
 Circuit and for Associate Justice Antonin Scalia of the U.S. Supreme Court.
 After his clerkships, he went on to serve as Chief Counsel of the U.S. Senate Subcommittee on the Constitution, Federalism and Property Rights.

-Paul is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998, and a Distinguished Lecturer in Government at Georgetown University.
+Paul is a Distinguished Lecturer in Law at the Georgetown University Law Center, where he has taught in various capacities since 1998.
 He also serves as a Senior Fellow of the Law Center’s Supreme Court Institute.

 Recognized by Chambers USA for Appellate Law [Nationwide] [Star Individual]

 Received an honorary degree from the Catholic University of America Law School in 2016